-The City of Paducah has contracted again to use the National Citizen Survey through the National Research Center, Inc. (NRC) to gather feedback from citizens about city services, civic participation, characteristics of Paducah, and various community topics.
-A pre-notification postcard was mailed the week of April 18 with the two mailings of the five-page survey instrument sent out in the following weeks.
-Paducah conducted a similar survey in 2013 and used the results in strategic planning.
-The multiple-choice survey, developed by the International City/County Management Association (ICMA) and the NRC, included 163 standard questions and general demographics questions.
-Most of the questions had five choices such as Excellent, Good, Fair, Poor, or Don’t Know.
-As a benchmark, results also are compared to cities across the nation that recently completed surveys.
+The City of Paducah has contracted to use the National Citizen Survey through the National Research Center, Inc. (NRC) to gather feedback from citizens about city services, civic participation, characteristics of Paducah, and various community topics.
+The International City/County Management Association (ICMA) and the NRC developed the survey.

 If you have a question, contact Public Information Officer Pam Spencer or 270-444-8669.